aspose-words/Aspose.Words-Documentation/en/reportingservices/code-samples/rendering-reports-programmatically/_index.md

 ## Rendering via Reporting Services Web Service

 If you have a Report Server running with Aspose.Words for Reporting Services installed on it, you can render reports to Microsoft Word documents using the Reporting Service Web Service.
-Follow these steps to achieve that (assuming you use Reporting Services 2005):
+Follow these steps to achieve that on .Net 6 or higher version (assuming you use Reporting Services 2022):

 ### Step 1.
 Add a reference to the ReportingService2005 Web service.

-Open your project in Visual Studio, right click on the **References** folder and select **Add Web Reference** .
-Enter the `URL` of the **ReportingService2005** Web service ( ReportService2005.asmx) or browse for it using the browser on the left.
-Once the service is found, enter “ReportingService2005” in the **Web reference name** textbox and click the **Add Reference** button.
+Open your project in Visual Studio, right click on the **Dependencies** folder and select **Manage Connected Services**.
+Then select "Add service reference" and use "WCF Web services" to add the reference.
+Enter the `URL` of the **ReportingService2005** Web service (http://<your server>/ReportServer/ReportService2005.asmx).
+Once the service is found, enter “ReportingService2005” in the **Namespace** textbox.

 **Adding a reference to the ReportingService2005 Web service in Visual Studio.**